Wabinab/Xenoblade-Chronicles-3-The-Book/src/30_castle.md

 Sena: "Might as well, then.
 Let's see where this goes."

 "Yeah."
+They proceed to rode the 'lift' (moving rings).

 ---

-As they arrived, trotting out of the shallow pond, they were trapped in the Queen's chamber.
-Before the got out, Mio foreboded something weird, turned to Noah and asked, "Um... are you sure we're on the right path?
+The group arrived on ankle-high waters, inside the Queen's chamber.
+Feeling weird, Mio stopped and turned to Noah, asked, "Um... are you sure we're on the right path?
 Doesn't this feel off?"

 "We followed the right route..."
 Checking the data on his iris again, "According to Bolearis's data, we should be..."

 Meanwhile, Riku and Manana were glancing at the surrounding, with the latter remarked in an upbeat tone, "Everything here look so sumptuous and lavish!"

-Noah felt off, "Wait...
-Hm?"
+Noah felt off, "Wait..."

+"Hmm?"

 Looking at the surrounding, "It's the right path, but... **We shouldn't be here!**"

 Mio: "What didja mean?
 Why shouldn't we?"
-He quickly dashed towards the center of the long path, and the group followed, revealing themselves bare.
+He ignored her questions and dashed out to the central long path, to confirm his hypothesis. the group followed behind thereafter, revealing themselves from their 'hiding place'.
+We could see the lift to his left, yet he turned to his right.

-As if to confirm something, he turned to his right and sighed, "Huh... **I should have known!**"
+"Huh... **I should have known!**"

 As the group joined in, Eunie commented, "Th-this place.
 I saw an image of it in training."

-Lanz: "Oh.
+Lanz sensed the danger, "Oh.
 Oh... **Shit, we gotta go!**"

 Taion was confused, "Noah, is this where I think it is?"